relero90/kiss-the-cook/README.md

 1. Create User will ask for a username and password.
 1. Once you have created a new account you will be able to log-in and see the recipe database.
-1. You have options on the left hand side to view All Recipes, view My Recipes, view a random recipe(Surprise Me), Add a Recipe, or Log Out.
+1. You have options on the left hand side to view All Recipes, view My Recipes, view a random recipe (Surprise Me), Add a Recipe, or Log Out.
 1. Click a recipe card to view its details.
+1. If a recipe belongs to your user account, you will see an option to delete the recipe on it's details page.

 ## License